Evoke-PHP/Evoke-PHP/README.md

 _Bring out your best ideas_

-_Evoke PHP_ is a library of independent objects that forms a framework for web development.  _Built for developers_, Evoke PHP provides you with useful objects whilst allowing you to control every aspect of your development.
+_Evoke PHP_ is a library of independent objects.
+The library encourages a layered architecture that produces maintainable solutions to complex problems.

 ###Status: ALPHA###
 [![Build Status](https://secure.travis-ci.org/Evoke-PHP/Evoke-PHP.png?branch=master)](http://travis-ci.org/Evoke-PHP/Evoke-PHP)

-Evoke PHP is usable but still under devlopment.
+Evoke PHP is usable but still under development.
 Parts of the API are changing.
-Little unit testing has been done.
-Please contact me for guidance on using Evoke (see email below).
+Full code coverage from the unit tests.

 ## Features
 * PHP 5.4+